Additional Learning Needs

 Children and young people with ALN need extra support to learn.
 This would be because they:

-- have a disability that means they cannot use, or find it difficult to use, facilities for learning in the local nursery, school or college.
+- have a disability that means they cannot use, or find it difficult to use, facilities for learning in the local nursery, school, PRU or college

 Some children and young people who need extra help in nursery, school, pupil referral unit (PRU) or college do not have an ALN.
 This may be children or young people who just need some help catching up.

-The extra support given to children with ALN to help them learn is called additional learning provision (sometimes called ALP) .
-This must be written into a support plan called an individual development plan (IDP).
+The extra support given to children with ALN to help them learn is called ALP (Additional Learning Provision) .
+This must be written into a support plan called an IDP (Individual Development Plan).

-If you have any concerns regarding your child's progress in school, please contact the school ALNCo, Samantha Francis.
+If you have any concerns regarding your child's progress in school, please contact the school ALNCo, Samantha Hyde.